caioponcedeleon/sala_virtual/README.md

 4. **Configure the database connection:**

-Edit config.php or db.php with your local database credentials (username, password, database name)
+Edit conectar.php with your local database credentials (username, password, database name)

 5. **Start your local server:**